bkubick/bkubick/README.md

       </ul>
   </li>
   <li>
-    My secondary focus is continuing to build experience in deep learning and AI.
+    I have been slowly building out experience in deep learning and AI to help expand my skillset.
 I have been working on two primary repositories for this.
     <ul>
       <li>
         <a href="https://github.com/bkubick/deep-learning-development">deep-learning-development</a>: This repository digs into actual examples of deep learning